 What if I told you there’s a neat trick to turn VS Code, your trusty coding companion, into a super-powered assistant?

-No, I’m not talking about literal magic (though sometimes, it sure feels like it!).
-I’m talking about the incredible AI-powered VS Code extensions that are quietly revolutionizing how we write, debug, and even think about code.
+No, I’m not talking about literal magic (though sometimes, it feels like it!).
+I’m talking about the incredible AI-powered VS Code extensions quietly revolutionizing how we write, debug, and even think about code.

-In this post, I’ll walk you through 5 must-have VS Code AI extensions.
+I’ll walk you through 5 must-have VS Code AI extensions in this post.
 These tools will seriously boost your productivity and improve code quality.

-Before we dive into each extension in detail, here’s a quick comparison table to help you find the one that best fits your workflow.
+Before we discuss each extension in detail, here’s a quick comparison table to help you choose the one that best suits your workflow.

 Excellent boilerplate reduction Feels like pair programming |